 Taking the same approach will help you rank highly in Google, generate consistent sales and build a sustainable business online.

-15% of the search queries performed on its site are completely unique — that is, never before seen by Google.
+Google reports that 15% of the search queries performed on its site are completely unique — that is, never before seen by Google.

 This is good news, because our target audience has made it easier for us to serve them.